-Direct commissioning can be re-enabled by means of a factory reset as described in chapter 3.7 or via the NFC PC configuration tool as described in chapter 4.2.
+Direct commissioning can be re-enabled by means of a factory reset as described in chapter 3.7.

 3.6.4 Sequential versus direct commissioning

 Sequential commissioning takes priority over direct commissioning if both variants are enabled.

 This means that the long press at the end of the long - short - long sequence will cause transmission of a commissioning telegram on the currently used radio channel which might be different from the radio channel corresponding to this button in direct commissioning mode.